The difference between inside sales and outside sales explained

 Inside sales refers to the practice of selling remotely - a strategy that has gained tremendous traction in the digital era and especially since COVID-19.

-Inside sales reps rely heavily on technology, using various channels such as phone calls, emails, and video conferencing to connect with and sell to clients.
+Inside sales responsibilities involve relying heavily on technology, using various channels such as phone calls, emails, and video conferencing to connect with and sell to clients.
 This model is characterized by shorter sales cycles, targeting smaller deals, and prioritizing volume over individual high-value prospects.

 Key differences between inside and outside sales